cwchentw/yaccw/docs/wwhich.md

 ## System Requirements

-Either PowerShell Core or Windows PowerShell.
+Use either PowerShell Core or Windows PowerShell by default.
+Fallback to `where` if no PowerShell on the system.

 ## Installation